vercel/next.js/examples/github-pages-with-actions/README.md

-# Deploying to GitHub Pages with GitHub Actions
+# Deploying Next.js Application to GitHub Pages with GitHub Actions

 This example supports deploying a statically exported Next.js application to GitHub Pages eliminating the need to run a script for deployment after making changes.
 It also omits the need for a separate branch.